Quantum States Imaging of Magnetic Field Contours based on Autler-Townes Effect in Yb Atoms

-Our current experimental system effectively demonstrates the concepts and capabilities of the Yb quantum imaging magnetometer, but it is not designed, nor optimal, for magnetometry.
-Yb has several unique capabilities and advantages, but also limitations.
+Our current setup effectively demonstrates the concepts and capabilities of the Yb quantum imaging magnetometer, but it is not designed, nor optimal, for magnetometry.
+Yb has several unique capabilities, but also limitations.
 It requires high temperatures ($\gtrapprox$400 $^\circ$C) due to its low vapor pressure, making vapor cell production challenging.
-The ultimate sensitivity is also lower than typical atomic magnetometers due to the broader linewidth (182 kHz vs $\approx$0.1-1 kHz) and lower atomic density.
+The ultimate sensitivity is lower than typical atomic magnetometers due to the broader linewidth (182 kHz vs $\approx$0.1-1 kHz) and lower atomic density.
 Additionally, at higher fields, signals from other Yb isotopes may need to be addressed.
-Nonetheless, our current system produces bright green fluorescence images in 3 ms (camera frame rate limited), with $>$10,000 spatially-resolved B-field measurements.
+However, our current system produces bright green fluorescence images in 3 ms (camera frame rate limited), with $>$ 10,000 spatially resolved B-field measurements over the 10$\times$30 mm\textsuperscript{2} interaction region.
+Using five cameras, a spatial range of 1 m with 0.1 mm resolution would be feasible (see SM~\cite{supplement}).
 The estimated sensitivity is $\approx$1 nT for a 3 ms image, with a field uncertainty of $\approx$100 nT~\cite{narong2023thesis}.

-This approach does not require a well-collimated atomic beam and works best with Doppler averaging.
+Our approach does not require a well-collimated atomic beam and works best with Doppler averaging.
 Fluorescence is detected from all atoms within the homogeneous excitation width, including modulation sidebands.
-Power-broadened linewidths of the dark stripes ranged from $\approx$ 360 kHz to 2 MHz (FWHM), much narrower than the $\approx$19 MHz transverse Doppler width (see SM~\cite{supplement}).
-The system operates effectively in an unshielded environment and opens up possibilities for new applications complementary to existing magnetic sensors, covering a wider range of spatial, temporal, and field parameters.
+Power-broadened linewidths of the dark stripes ranged from 360 kHz to 2 MHz (FWHM), much narrower than the $\approx$19 MHz transverse Doppler width.
+This Yb system operates effectively in an unshielded environment and opens up possibilities for new applications complementary to existing magnetic sensors, covering a wider range of spatial, temporal, and field parameters.

-We are grateful to many who have contributed to our understanding of this Yb magnetometer, including Stuart Ingleby, Erling Riis, and the B-sensing group at Strathclyde University, Svenja Knappe, John Kitching, Benjamin Lev, Sonja Frank-Arnold, Jason Hogan, and Megan Nantel.
-Our initial discovery of this effect was with ONR support, grant N000141712255; followed by the NSF QLCI OMA-2016244.
-Some of the computing was performed on the Sherlock cluster.
-We thank Stanford University and the Stanford Research Computing Center for providing computational resources and support.
-HL was supported by a Stanford Bio-X SIGF fellowship.
-MD was supported by the NSF QLCI and Cal-Bridge.
-JT was supported by an EDGE fellowship and the Stanford physics department fellowship.
-We appreciate valuable assistance with the experiments by summer students: Luz Elena Martinez, Daniel Kuelbs, Judy Liu, and Zhengruilong Wang.
+TN developed the theory and numerical model in Python and led the data analysis efforts.
+HL initially discovered the dark stripes, developed an initial model and collected experimental data with help from JT and MD.
+TN prepared the manuscript with significant input from LH.
+LH guided all aspects of this project.